Mikejo5000/vsts-docs-pr/docs/articles/migration-import.md

 For the second and third case, the row can be left or removed from the file.
 The end result will be the same case - a historical identity.
 It's recommended that you reduce the mapping file down to just the set of identities that you wish be active after import, for simplicity and readability.

 > The UserPrincipalName[Target] column **CANNOT** be manually updated.
 Users marked as "NO MATCH" will need to be investigated with your AAD admin to see why they aren't part of your directory sync.

-License assignments populated by TfsMigrator's Prepare command can be overriden.
-Please see [overriding licensing](migration-advanced-topics.md) values for more details on how to change the assignments.

 #### No Matched Identities